mosip/mosip-infra/deployment/sandbox-v2/docs/taints.md

       key: "postgres" # Key for applying taint on node
       value: "only"
 ```
-Here `node`: is the machine on which you would like to exclusively run the module.
+Here `node` is the machine on which you would like to exclusively run the module.

+Make sure the above setting is done **before** you install the sandbox.